omidiyanto/student-adaptability-prediction/README.md

 ### 7.5 Run application from browser

 * Go to `127.0.0.1:5000` in your browser to view the application.
-Go ahead and fill in the form, and click on the `Predict` button to see your predicted charges based on your data.
+Go ahead and fill in the form, and click on the `Predict` button to see your predicted Adaptability Level based on your data.

 ![FinalDemo](https://github.com/omidiyanto/program_omi/blob/main/asset-gif/DEMO.gif?raw=true)